Paveway IV: History

 On 19 June 2015, a Royal Air Force test pilot released two inert Paveway IV laser-guided bombs from a Lockheed Martin F-35 Lightning II during trials in the United States.
 This marked the first successful firing of a non-US munition during the F-35's development programme.
 Paveway IV is a future candidate for integration on the aircraft, and will be used operationally by both the Royal Air Force and the Royal Navy when the F-35 enters service with both arms.

+During the 2024 missile strikes in Yemen by a US and UK coalition, Royal Air Force Eurofighter Typhoons used Paveway IV bombs to strike Houthi rebels.